Which Country Has the Most Freshwater Fish Species?

 Geological Stability

 The Amazon basin has been geologically stable for tens of millions of years.
-The Andes pushed up to the west and created new habitats, yes, but the core of the basin wasn’t glaciated, wasn’t repeatedly flooded by seawater, wasn’t disrupted by the kind of extinction events that reset diversity clocks elsewhere.
-Fish lineages in the Amazon are ancient.
-They’ve had time to diversify in ways that rivers reshaped by Pleistocene glaciation simply haven’t.
+The Andes pushed up to the west and created new habitats, sure, but the core basin wasn’t glaciated, wasn’t repeatedly flooded by seawater, wasn’t reset by the kinds of extinction events that rolled back diversity clocks elsewhere.
+Fish lineages in the Amazon are ancient — they’ve had time to diversify in ways that rivers reshaped by Pleistocene glaciation simply haven’t managed.

-I made the mistake early on of assuming that geological disruption always reduced diversity.
-The Andes actually increased Amazon diversity by creating new elevational gradients and blocking previously connected populations.
-The lesson: disruption at the edges of a stable system can accelerate speciation.
+I made the mistake early on of assuming geological disruption always reduced diversity.
+The Andes actually increased Amazon diversity by creating elevational gradients and blocking previously connected populations.
+Disruption at the edges of a stable system can accelerate speciation.
 Disruption at the core collapses it.
+Those are two very different things.

 The Most Species-Rich Freshwater Spots You Can Actually Visit

 Knowing Brazil wins the count is one thing.
-Being able to experience it is another, and several locations make that genuinely accessible.
+Being able to experience it is another — and several locations make that genuinely accessible without a research grant or a machete.

 The Rio Negro, Brazil

-The Rio Negro flows into the Amazon just west of Manaus, and the meeting of the two rivers — the Encontro das Águas — is visible from tourist boats because the dark, acidic Negro water and the pale, sediment-rich Amazon water don’t immediately mix.
-They run alongside each other for several kilometers.
-Snorkeling here isn’t common, but fishing expeditions operating out of Manaus run multi-day float trips where catch-and-release angling is the primary activity.
-Guides on these trips identify species in real time.
-A competent guide will point out 40 or 50 distinct species across a single day’s fishing.
-Trips typically run around $150–$250 USD per day for a fully guided float with accommodation.
+The Rio Negro flows into the Amazon just west of Manaus, and the meeting of the two rivers — the Encontro das Águas — is visible from tourist boats.
+The dark, acidic Negro water and the pale, sediment-heavy Amazon water don’t immediately mix.
+They run alongside each other for several kilometers like two rivers that simply refuse to get along.
+Fishing expeditions out of Manaus run multi-day float trips — catch-and-release only — where a competent guide will identify 40 or 50 distinct species across a single day.
+Trips typically run around $150–$250 USD per day, fully guided with accommodation included.

 Lake Malawi, East Africa

-Lake Malawi contains more fish species than any lake in the world — over 1,000, nearly all of them cichlids, nearly all endemic.
-The cichlid radiation here is a textbook example of adaptive radiation, the same process that produced Darwin’s finches but playing out in water and at a scale that still catches evolutionary biologists off guard.
-Snorkeling at Chembe village near Cape Maclear costs essentially nothing — a few dollars for a boat ride — and the visibility is often 10 meters or better.
+Lake Malawi contains more fish species than any lake on Earth — over 1,000, nearly all cichlids, nearly all endemic.
+The cichlid radiation here is a textbook example of adaptive radiation, the same process behind Darwin’s finches but playing out underwater at a scale that still catches evolutionary biologists off guard.
+Snorkeling at Chembe village near Cape Maclear costs almost nothing — a few dollars for a boat ride out — and visibility often hits 10 meters or better.
 The fish are not shy.
-Scuba certification isn’t required.
-This is one of the most accessible biodiversity experiences on the planet for what it delivers.
+Scuba certification not required.
+This might be the most accessible major biodiversity experience on the planet for what it actually delivers, as the bar for entry is almost comically low.

 Mekong River System, Southeast Asia

-The Mekong runs through six countries and supports over 1,000 freshwater fish species, including the giant Mekong catfish, which can reach 300 kilograms and is critically endangered.
-Chiang Rai in northern Thailand sits at a point where the Mekong becomes more accessible to visitors, and several guesthouses in the area arrange boat trips along stretches of river that run through protected areas.
-The diversity here skews toward large-bodied species in ways the Amazon doesn’t — the Mekong has a distinct megafish fauna that exists almost nowhere else.
+The Mekong runs through six countries and supports over 1,000 freshwater fish species — including the giant Mekong catfish, which reaches 300 kilograms and is critically endangered.
+Chiang Rai in northern Thailand sits at a stretch of river accessible to visitors, and several guesthouses there arrange boat trips through protected areas.
+The diversity here skews toward large-bodied species in ways the Amazon doesn’t — the Mekong has a distinct megafish fauna that exists almost nowhere else on Earth.

-Driven by curiosity about how these systems compare firsthand, a colleague of mine spent three weeks moving between Manaus and Chiang Rai specifically to photograph freshwater fish in their habitat.
-Her conclusion, shared over a very long dinner, was that the Amazon felt overwhelming and the Mekong felt precarious.
+A colleague of mine spent three weeks moving between Manaus and Chiang Rai specifically to photograph freshwater fish in their habitat — driven, apparently, by a bet made over too many drinks in Bangkok.
+Her conclusion, shared over a very long dinner involving an unreasonable amount of grilled fish, was that the Amazon felt overwhelming and the Mekong felt precarious.
 Both were worth every hour.
-The species are real, the ecosystems are real, and they’re more accessible than most people assume.
+The species are real, the ecosystems are real, and they’re more reachable than most people ever assume.

-The answer to which country has the most freshwater fish species is Brazil — definitively, on total count.
-But the answer that matters is that these systems exist at all, that they’re still producing new species descriptions in scientific journals, and that several of them are a reasonably priced flight and a boat ride away from anyone willing to go.
+The country with the most freshwater fish species is Brazil — definitively, on total count.
+But the answer that stays with you is simpler: these systems still exist, still produce new species descriptions in journals every year, and several of them are a reasonably priced flight and a short boat ride away from anyone willing to actually go.

 Author & Expert